 Ian comes from a technical background having been the Sr. Server Administrator for a mid-sized ISP based in West Texas where he managed all services ranging from E-mail to IP-TV systems.

-Ian is a magna cum laude graduate of American Intercontinental University where he recieved his bachelor's degree in Information Technology and Computer Systems and also holds several Linux administration certificiations.
+Ian is a magna cum laude graduate of American Intercontinental University where he received his bachelor's degree in Information Technology and Computer Systems and also holds several Linux administration certifications.